ruha-healing/ruha-healing.github.io/content/post/The-fourth-chakra/index.md

 ### Can the heart chakra also be disturbed?

-Your heart chakra can also show blockages or disorders that can have various causes.
+Your heart chakra can also show blockages or disorders that can have various causes - like every other chakra.
 In general the **experience and feeling of being separated from love** can lead to a traumatic experience. **Strong emotional pain** can then trigger blockages in the Anahata.
 This in turn can lead to **distrust** and a **refusal** or even **inability to love or be loved**.
 Blockages can also be caused by feelings of resentment or revenge, which in turn have their own individual history.
 The connection to the own heart can also be interrupted if a person has done something to others, which can lead to a strain on the soul and finally to **self rejection or condemnation**. 💔

 Generally speaking, one of the two poles of relationship is usually **overemphasized**: a narcissistic self-centredness and refusal to face the world or a self-sacrificing dependence on the love of others, even to the point of self-abandonment or even self-hate.
 Thus, overactivity of the heart chakra may lead to an **excess of compassion**.
 An undersupply, in turn, can end in **dependence** and a disturbed feeling for the own self.